gracious-tech/copy.church/src/objections/everything/index.md

 <BibleQuote passage='Acts 4:32'></BibleQuote>

 It is not argued that everything must be freely given, but it is argued that all ministry should be freely given.
-There is an important distinction as ministry is to do with that which is spiritual and holy.
+There is an important distinction as ministry is to do with that which is spiritual.

-There is a distinction between common grace (what everyone receives) and saving grace (what only true believers receive).
-Likewise, there must be a distinction between that which is holy and that which is not.
-This is consistent with Scripture (which is itself holy).
+<ArticlePreview id='scope'></ArticlePreview>